Professor X: Messiah Complex

-While using Cerebra and talking to Beast during the Messiah Complex storyline, Charles detects a new mutant so powerful it fries Cerebra's system.
+During the Messiah Complex storyline, Xavier detects a new mutant so powerful it fries Cerebra's system.
 He asks Cyclops to send out a team to find out about the mutant.
 Once the team has come back empty handed, he argues with Scott for not telling him about the team he deployed to find former Acolytes.
 Scott tells him outright that he does not need him to run the X-Men anymore.
-This upsets Charles and annoys him later on when he overhears Cyclops briefing X-Factor on the situation.
+This upsets Xavier and annoys him later on when he overhears Cyclops briefing X-Factor on the situation.
 He also approaches the New X-Men in an attempt to help them figure out a non-violent way to help against the Purifiers, but is quickly rebuked by Surge, who questions where he was when they were getting attacked the first time, and that they did not need to learn from him.
 Charles questions Cyclops' decision to send X-Force to hunt down his own son, Cable, in front of the students.
 Cyclops then tells Xavier that he is a distraction that will keep getting in the way and that he must leave the mansion.
 Xavier is contacted by Cable, who lost the mutant newborn to the traitorous actions of Bishop, who in turn lost the child to the Marauders, and tells him that he is the only one who can help Cable save the future.
-In the final fight, Xavier is accidentally shot in the head by Bishop.
-Immediately afterward Xavier's body disappears and Cyclops declares that there are no more X-Men.
+In the ensuing fight, Xavier is accidentally shot in the head by Bishop and rendered comatose.
+Exodus, Magneto, and Karima Shapandar manage to save Xavier's life, but he is left partly amnesiac.

-Professor Xavier survives Bishop's gunshot but falls into a coma.
-Xavier is kidnapped by Exodus, Tempo, and Karima Shapandar.
-Exodus tries to heal Xavier, Xavier mentally fights Exodus.
-Exodus finally approaches Magneto, who is apparently still depowered, for help.
-Magneto and Karima Shapandar are able to stir Xavier's memories and coax him out of his coma, though Xavier remains slightly confused and partly amnesiac.
-Later, Exodus confronts Magneto about Joanna Cargill's injury (Magneto was forced to shoot a laser through her eyeball to prevent her attempted an assassination of Xavier).
-Exodus nearly kills Magneto, and Xavier drags Exodus onto the Astral Plane, putting Xavier's own newly restored mind at stake.
-Xavier defeats Exodus after a harrowing psionic battle, and Exodus reveals the reason he abducted Xavier and to restore his mind: Exodus wants Xavier to lead the Acolytes and find the mutant messiah child (now under the guardianship of Cable) to indoctrinate the child into their cause.
-Xavier refuses.
-Emma Frost's telepathy picks up on the psychic fight, and Emma informs Cyclops that Xavier is alive.
 Xavier parts company with Magneto and Karima to try to regain his lost memories by visiting people from his past.